Anglers are responsible for following all rules below but if you would like to jump straight to the Bass Measuring Rules, CLICK HERE.

 *Contingency Prizes: Sponsors may at their discretion award contingency prizes for anglers winning or placing using their products. * Prizes are subject to change (grow), see individual event pages for specific and up to date prize packages.

-*The divisions above do not reflect the order in which they are called.
-Anglers not present at the time their name is called will be considered late and therefore disqualified.
+For live in-person tournaments, anglers who are not present at the time their name is called will be considered late and therefore disqualified.

-River Bassin Qualifiers (hosted by other tournament organizations or dealers, based on event between 20 and 49 anglers)
+River Bassin Club Series tournaments (hosted by other tournament organizations or dealers, based on event between 20 and 49 anglers)

 •1st place = 100 points

 •4th place = 85 points

 •6th place = 75 points